makinacorpus/DbToolsBundle/docs/content/introduction/configuration.md

 Per default, the **DbToolsBundle** will only look for anonymization configurations from attributes on Doctrine Entities.

-But if you prefere configure it via YAML, you can declare it in this section.
+But the **DbToolsBundle** does not necessary need Doctrine ORM to anonymize your data, it can do it just with a DBAL connection.
+In this case (or if your prefere YAML over attributes): you can configure the DbToolsBundle to look for anonymization configurations in a YAML file:

 ```yml
 # config/packages/db_tools.yaml